Unity-Technologies/ml-agents/docs/Training-Self-Play.md

 The `save_steps` parameter corresponds to the number of *trainer steps* between snapshots.
 For example, if `save_steps`=10000 then a snapshot of the current policy will be saved every 10000 trainer steps.
 Note, trainer steps are counted per agent.
 For more information, please see the [migration doc](Migrating.md) after v0.13.

-A larger value of `save_steps` will yield a set of opponents that cover a wider range of skill levels and possibly playstyles since the policy receives more training.
-As a result, the agent will train against a variety of opponents
+A larger value of `save_steps` will yield a set of opponents that cover a wider range of skill levels and possibly play styles since the policy receives more training.
+As a result, the agent trains against a wider variety of opponents.
+Learning a policy to defeat more diverse opponents is a harder problem and so may require more overall training steps but also may lead to more general and robust policy at the end of training.
+This value is also dependent on how intrinsically difficult the environment is for the agent.

+Recommended Range : 10000-100000

 ### Swap Steps

 The `swap_steps` parameter corresponds to the number of *trainer steps* between swapping the opponents policy with a different snapshot.
-As in the `save_steps` discussion, notethat trainer steps are counted per agent.
+As in the `save_steps` discussion, note that trainer steps are counted per agent.
 For more information, please see the [migration doc](Migrating.md) after v0.13.

+A larger value of `swap_steps` means that an agent will play against the same fixed opponent for a longer number of training iterations.
+This results in a more stable training scenario, but leaves the agent open to the risk of overfitting it's behavior for this particular opponent.
+Thus, when a new opponent is swapped, the agent may lose more often than expected.

+Recommended Range : 10000-100000

 ### Play against current self ratio